e-llo/evolv-e/README.md

 # evolv-e
-## Genetic Algortithm in Javascript
+## Genetic Algorithm in Javascript

 * Web application that aims at **simulating evolution** by natural selection using genetic algorithms in Javascript.